appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 These required endpoints enable basic VESPER-OOB publish and retrieval functions:

 - GET /health — check service availability
-- POST /passports/{DEST}/{ORIG} — publish one or more signed PASSporTs, optionally with a 'response_url' for Connected Identity
+- POST /passports/{DEST}/{ORIG} — publish one or more signed PASSporTs, optionally with a 'response_uuid' for Connected Identity
-- GET /passports/{DEST}/{ORIG} — retrieve published PASSporTs and optionally discover an associated 'response_url'
+- GET /passports/{DEST}/{ORIG} — retrieve published PASSporTs and optionally discover an associated 'response_uuid'

 Connected Identity Extensions:

-These optional endpoints are used if a `response_url` was included in the publish operation and the recipient supports Connected Identity:
+These optional endpoints are used if a `response_uuid` was included in the publish operation and the recipient supports Connected Identity:

 - POST /respond/{UUID} — the called party submits a 'rsp' PASSporT
 - GET /passports/response/{UUID} — the caller polls for the response